 - 1 cup frozen fruit

-- A handful of chopped greens (kale or spinach)
+- A handful of chopped greens (such as kale or spinach)

-- 1 tablespoon of nut butter or seeds (like chia or flaxseed)
+- 1 tablespoon of nut butter or seeds (like almond butter, chia seeds, or ground flaxseed)

 Next, add all ingredients to a blender and blend until smooth!